 1. Understand taxes and deductions.

-So many expenses compete for a portion of your paycheck.
-Here are some to keep an eye on.
+Many expenses compete for a portion of your paycheck.
+Here are some taxes and deductions to keep an eye on.

 Payroll tax.
 If you have a job, your employer will generally withhold a portion of each paycheck to pay state and federal income tax, based on your income tax rate, as well as FICA, which is the government program that funds Social Security and Medicare.
 When you complete your tax return at the end of the tax year, you’ll learn that you either overpaid or underpaid your total taxes due for the year.
 Depending on the outcome, you'll either receive a refund from the IRS or be obligated to send them a check for what you owe.

 Standard versus itemized deductions.
 All taxpayers can deduct a set amount from their taxable income on their tax returns.
-It's called the "standard deduction," and for tax-year 2013 it’s $6,100 for individuals and $12,000 for married couples who file taxes jointly.
+It's called the "standard deduction," and for tax year 2013 it’s $6,100 ($6,200 for tax year 2014) for individuals and $12,200 ($12,400 for tax year 2014) for married couples who file taxes jointly.
 Alternatively, you can choose to itemize and claim the various itemized deductions for which you’re eligible—for example, for mortgage interest, charitable contributions, and business use of your car.
-Generally, you should consider choosing the option that makes the most sense for you.

 Investment tax.
 If you own any stocks, bonds, or other investments, you may need to report interest, dividends, and capital gains and losses when you file your tax return.
-The IRS 1099 tax forms that you receive from your brokerage firm will inform you of any investment income you need to report when you file.
-For more information, see IRS publication 550, Investment Income and Expenses.
+The IRS 1099 tax forms that you receive will inform you of any investment income you need to report when you file.
+For more information, see IRS Publication 550, Investment Income and Expenses.

 Filing your income tax return.
 You might be filing your first return for which you are not claimed as a dependent of your parents.
 Fortunately, it’s typically pretty easy.
 The key is to stay organized.
 Early each year, you’ll receive your W-2 forms (listing any employment income you earned during the previous year) and 1099 forms (which include income from self-employment and other sources).
 Create a simple system for collecting and categorizing these and any other financial documents.

 If you have all the necessary documents on hand when tax season rolls around, it should be easy to enter information into the appropriate forms—either on paper or using an online tax software program.
 If you want someone to help you and you don’t mind paying a fee, you can take all your paperwork to a certified public accountant.
+Another filing option is the VITA program (Volunteer Income Tax Assistance), which is a free IRS service for people whose income is $52,000 or less per year.
 No matter how you do your taxes, it’s smart to start early to avoid last-minute stress.
-Next year’s income tax filing deadline is April 15, 2013.
+This year’s income tax filing deadline is April 15, 2014.

 2. Start saving for retirement.